tsackton/taelgarverse/docs/campaigns/dunmari-frontier/mirror-visions/dust-from-seeker-s-doppleganger-vision.md

 As you hold the dust from the destroyed doppelganger of Seeker to the mirror, the scene fades.

-Quickly, you see a fist - Amil's - flying towards you in the mirror, and a cruch, and then the scene shifts again.
+Quickly, you see a fist - Amil's - flying towards you in the mirror, and a crunch, and then the scene shifts again.

 Drifting as a cloud high in the sky, waiting, lingering above the Plaguelands.
 The scene shifts.